davidgilbertson/react-recollect/README.md

 ### Asynchronous updaters

 Did you notice that we've already covered the super-complex topic of asynchronicity?

-And you didn't even need to install `react-recollect-immutable-thunk-saga-helper` :)
+You can update the Recollect store whenever you like, so you don't need to do anything special to get asynchronous code to work.

 ### Testing an updater